jjshoots/Wingman/README.md

  [0.78330221 0.84888837 0.68529167 0.61878902 0.13556213]]
 ```

-If used in conjunction with Wingman, it's possible to simply do `gpuize(foo, set.device)` when `set` is defined as done earlier.
+If used in conjunction with Wingman, it's possible to simply do `gpuize(foo, cfg.device)` when `cfg` is defined as done earlier.

 ****
 ****